the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 Without this change, TypeScript should output us the following error: *Argument of type 'HTMLElement | null' is not assignable to parameter of type 'Element | DocumentFragment'.*.
 It can be translated as: "The returned HTML element from `getElementById()` could be null if there is no such HTML element, but `createRoot()` expects it to be an Element."
 Because we know for sure that there is a HTML element with this specific identifier in the *index.html* file, we are replying TypeScript with "I know better" by using a so called type assertion (here: `as` keyword) in TypeScript.

 Next, we'll add [type safety](https://bit.ly/3jhm6xi) for the entire *src/App.tsx* file.
 When looking at a custom React hook plainly from a programming language perspective, it is just another function.
 In TypeScript a function's input (and optionally output) has to be type safe though.
-Let's start by making our `useStorageState()` hook type safe:
+Let's start by making our `useStorageState()` hook type safe where we are telling the function to expect two arguments as string primitives:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~